DataDog/documentation/content/en/account_management/rbac/data_access.md

       text: 'Reducing Data Related Risks'
 ---
 {{< callout url="https://www.datadoghq.com/product-preview/" header="Join the Preview!">}}
-  Data Access Control is in preview
+  Data Access Control is in Preview
 {{< /callout >}}

 ## Overview

 Your data in Datadog may contain sensitive data, and should be handled carefully.
-If you are ingesting sensitive data into Datadog, Data Access Control allows administrators and access managers in a Datadog organization to manage access to the sensitive data.
-Use Data Access Control to define that sensitive data with a query and ensure access is limited to only specific [Teams][1] or [Roles][2].
+If you are ingesting sensitive data into Datadog, Data Access Control enables administrators and access managers within a Datadog organization to regulate access to this data.
+Use Data Access Control to identify sensitive data with a query and restrict access to only specific [Teams][1] or [Roles][2].

 When you define a _Restricted Dataset_, any data within the boundary of that dataset is restricted.
 Data outside of any Restricted Dataset remains unrestricted and accessible to users with appropriate permissions.
 Data Access Control provides an intuitive interface that allows access managers to grant only permitted users access to sensitive data enclosed within the datasets.